WilfriedMercier/StageM2/README.md

 :---: | :---: | :---
 *Analyze\_field\_galaxies.ipynb* | Jupyter notebook | Notebook in which the kinematical and morphological properties of the field galaxies within our sample are analyzed.
 *Analyze\_cluster\_galaxies.ipynb* | Jupyter notebook | Looks at the difference in the morphological properties of the selected cluster galaxies between GalFit and Cassata/Tasca catalogs.
+*Check\_morphology.ipynb* | Jupyter notebook | This is the notebook within which morphological and kinematical information of the selected galaxies are investigated.
 *Check\_RA\_RA2000\_Dec\_Dec2000.ipynb* | Jupyter notebook | Notebook which checks that (RA, DEC) wihtin the master .vot files are identical to the given (RA2000, DEC2000).
 *Convert\_tbl\_to\_vot.ipynb* | Jupyter notebook | Notebook which converts *.tbl* files into *.vot* files for TopCat.
 *extraction\_gals\_test.ipynb* | Jupyter notebook | A notebook to test astropy and numpy functionnalities on structured arrays, masked arrays and data from .vot files.